Kulikar Sotho

 Kulikar Sotho is a Cambodian filmmaker.
 She is the director of The Last Reel, a Khmer-language feature film, and the producer on the award-winning Ruin, which won the special Orizzonti prize at the Bienniale Venice Film Festival.
 She has worked on the feature films Lara Croft: Tomb Raider and Wish You Were Here, and on countless television documentaries for BBC, Discovery and other leading channels.
 She is one of the most experienced line producers in Cambodia.
+Kulikar is also the founder and sole owner of Hanuman Film.